 Since 1986, DPS has been a trusted provider of monitoring and control solutions.
 We think out-of-the-box and believe that your solution must be personalized for your unique network, so that's what we specialize in.

-Our experienced sales team is committed to give you the best monitoring advice, and we don't force you to buy anything more than what you need.
+Our experienced sales team is committed to giving you the best monitoring advice, and we don't force you to buy anything more than what you need.

 We make sure to get to know your scenario and monitoring requirements, so we can propose what we think is the perfect-fit solution for you.
 We also provide resources like clients' testimonials, web demos, and app drawings so you can absolutely make an informed decision.